jamespfennell/texcraft/sites/knuthplass.dev/PLAN.md

   1000000 marking overfull lines (detected geometrically, since overfull glue ratios are clamped to unity upstream, per TeX.2021.664).
-The UI never shows the sentinel: overfull lines read "inf" in the badness column and make the stats total "infinite (N lines overfull)".
+The UI never shows the sentinel: overfull lines read "inf" in the badness column and are counted in the stats strip ("N lines overfull").
+The stats total is demerits, not badness — demerits are what the algorithm minimizes, but forced breaks carry artificial demerits (TeX.2021.854), so the overfull count is reported separately.
 - **The overfull slug is presentation-only**: the 5pt black rule is drawn in the SVG from the geometric detection; appending TeX's real
   \overfullrule in `HBox::pack` (TeX.2021.666) remains an upstream TODO.
 - **Latin Modern is galley-only** — it is the one font Boxworks supports, not branding; UI text is Inter, data roles (parameter names, stats, annotations) are JetBrains Mono, both from Google Fonts.
 - **URL is the state store**, only non-default values encoded.
-Two re-encodings to be aware of: overlay defaults flipped 2026-07-05 (kerns/ligs now default off, badness/glue-set on — old bookmarked overlay params are reinterpreted), and the force-hyphenation checkbox encodes `forcehyph=1` plus the value pre_tolerance will *revert to*, not −1.
+Re-encodings to be aware of: overlay defaults flipped 2026-07-05 (kerns/ligs off, badness/glue-set on) and again 2026-07-11 (only demerits/glue-set on;
+  badness and inter-line penalty off) — old bookmarked overlay params are reinterpreted.
+Also the force-hyphenation checkbox encodes `forcehyph=1` plus the value pre_tolerance will *revert to*, not −1.
 - **Tolerance sliders range from −1** (meaningful in TeX: the pass always fails; −1 pre_tolerance is the standard force-hyphenation idiom).